kexiZeroing/kexiZeroing.github.io/src/blog/start-new-mac.md

     > - install an package behind a proxy: `ALL_PROXY=127.0.0.1:7890 brew install <package>`

 5. Catalina comes with `zsh` as the default shell.
 Install [Oh My Zsh](https://github.com/ohmyzsh/ohmyzsh) and check the `.zshrc` file.
-    - `robbyrussell` is the default theme, and you can change to use [spaceship prompt](https://github.com/spaceship-prompt/spaceship-prompt) theme.
+    - `robbyrussell` is the default theme, and you may change to use [spaceship prompt](https://github.com/spaceship-prompt/spaceship-prompt) theme.
 The configuration for the prompt is stored in the `PS1` environment variable.
 You can see the default value by `echo $PS1`.

     > 'unable to access error': Something is blocking the connection to github.
 It is likely some kind of firewall, either on your machine or in your network.
 If it works with a browser on same machine then the browser is probably using a proxy and you need to configure git to use this proxy too.
     > - check if your git uses proxy: `git config --global http.proxy`